 In 2018, the Royal Society, together with 21 other national academies and societies of science from around the Commonwealth, launched a Consensus Statement on Climate Change.
 The statement, which represents the consensus views of tens of thousands of scientists, marks the first time Commonwealth nations have come together to urge their governments to take further action to achieve net-zero greenhouse gases emissions during the second half of the 21st century.

 Sources of energy

 Industrial development has been founded on cheap and abundant energy from burning fossil fuels.
 The consequent release of greenhouse gas emissions into the atmosphere has led to measurable changes to Earth’s climate.

 There is no single solution to sustainably and affordably meeting the world’s energy requirements in the next century.
-Instead a diverse range of technologies such as nuclear, wind, marine, solar and carbon capture and storage will be needed.
+Instead a diverse range of low carbon energy technologies such as nuclear, wind, marine, solar and carbon capture and storage will be needed.